 Yes I would!
 Due to the fact that most of the resources you'll need to work or rent a house are all here.
 And when you encounter troubles, the staff quickly offer you the correct assistance immediately.
 And most of all, I know a lot of personal success stories that began here with Quint!

-Quint has been offering the Core Neighbourhoods At Work (CNAW) program to core area residents since 2003.
+Quint has been offering the Core Neighbourhoods At Work (CNAW) program to core area residents since 2001.
 The program provides services to individuals looking for work.
-Job seekers can get individual support from one of four Employment Coordinators.
+Job Seekers can get individual support from one of four Employment Coordinators.
 Supports include but are not limited to:

 - creating and revising resumes and cover letters